The Forest And The Dressup Box

 As many materials as possible are sourced ethically.
 As this is a wide-ranging term, info on materials will be included in product descriptions as well as discussed in blog posts, and I am happy to answer additional questions.
-In general, ethical sourcing is based on researching environmental impact as well as the wellbeing of textile industry workers the world over.
-I also make a concerted effort to reuse, repurpose, and upcycle when possible.
+In general, ethical sourcing is a triangulation between environmental impact of source material and processing, worker's wellbeing, wearer's wellbeing, options for the item's end of life, and supporting small/local businesses where possible.
+I also make a concerted effort to reuse, repurpose, and upcycle.

 Economic accessibility is a major issue in small scale local fashion.
 I keep prices as low as possible while being able to continue.
-I am aware that is still out of reach for many, so if you are working within a budget please contact me to discuss options.
+I understand that it is still out of reach for many, and I work towards changing the factors leading to this situation.

 All the world's a stage, and I shall costume it.